silicogenesis/protkit/README.md

 # Save the protein to a protkit (.prot) file.
 All attributes, such as the
 # computed dihedral angles and surface areas, will be saved as well and
-# is available for later retrieval!
+# are available for later retrieval.
 protein.set_attribute("note", "Experimenting with Protkit") ProtIO.save(protein, "1ahw.prot")
 protein2 = ProtIO.load("1ahw.prot")[0]